FlexCarver/FlexCarver/README.md

 ### Install

+- install git/git bash [Git](https://git-scm.com/downloads)
 - install node and npm globally - [Node.js](https://nodejs.org/en/)
-- install grunt globally "npm install grunt -g"
+- in your gitbash command window install grunt globally "npm install grunt -g"
-- install git/git bash [Git](https://git-scm.com/downloads)
-- in your gitbash command window -> go to the project directory and into src
+- in your gitbash command window -> go to your FlexCarver project directory and into src
-- run "npm install --only=dev"
+- run "npm install --only=dev" - this will install all the needed node-modules for development
 - change the web/api/index.txt to your settings and change the name to index.php for using the web/api example
 - add the directory web/crud and add the single file api.php for using the web/crud/api.php example - [php-crud-api](https://github.com/mevdschee/php-crud-api)
 - make sure to set the config at the bottom of the api.php file if you want to use it - like in the web/api/index.php file
 - the hian theme has a sql file saved for testing the api @ src/themes/hian/sql/
-- point your [xampp](https://www.apachefriends.org/de/index.html) installation to the project directory (httpd.config - DocumentRoot and the Directory-tag underneath), which is the projectname/web for the root of your site - restart apache
+- point your [xampp](https://www.apachefriends.org/de/index.html) installation to the project directory (httpd.config - DocumentRoot and the Directory-tag underneath), which is the projectname/web for the root of your site (after cloning it would be yourpath/FlexCarver/web) - restart apache

 #### Ready to go!
 - The "grunt" command will move and copy all needed files in the web directory